-The County's Grading, Erosion and Sediment Control (Placer County Code Chapter 15.48) requires a grading permit (Grading Plan approval) for fill or excavation greater than 250 cubic yards (191 cubic meters), cuts or fills exceeding 4 feet (1.2 meters) in depth, soil disturbances exceeding 10,000 square feet (929 square meters), grading within or adjacent to a drainage course or wetland, and grading within a floodplain.
+The County's Grading, Erosion and Sediment Control (Placer County Code Chapter 15.48) requires a grading permit (Grading plan approval) for fill or excavation greater than 250 cubic yards, cuts or fills exceeding 4 feet in depth, soil disturbances exceeding 10,000 square feet, grading within or adjacent to a drainage course or wetland, and grading within a floodplain.
 For many types of grading, a grading plan must be submitted and approved before grading may proceed.
-In addition, a soil or geologic investigation report is required if grading includes cut or fill exceeding 10 feet (3 meters) in depth, when highly expansive soils are present, and in areas of known or suspected geological hazards.
+In addition, a soil or geologic investigation report is required if grading includes cut or fill exceeding 10 feet in depth when highly expansive soils are present, and in areas of known or suspected geological hazards.